abinit/abinit/doc/mkdocs-tutorials/rf1.md

 You are now in the position to compute the full dynamical matrix at Gamma (q=0), including the coupling with an homogeneous electric field.
 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_5.in in Work_rf1.
 This is your input file.
 You should edit it.

+{% dialog tests/tutorespfn/Input/trf1_5.in tests/tutorespfn/Refs/trf1_5.out %}

 As for the other RF tests, the changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in are all gathered in the first part of this file.
-Unlike the other tests, however, the multi- dataset mode was used, computing from scratch the ground-state properties, then computing the effect of the ddk perturbation, then the effect of all other perturbations (electric field as well as atomic displacements).
+Unlike the other tests, however, the multi-dataset mode was used, computing from scratch the ground-state properties, then computing the effect of the ddk perturbation, then the effect of all other perturbations (electric field as well as atomic displacements).

 The analysis of the output file is even more cumbersome than the previous ones.
 Let us skip the first dataset.
 In the dataset 2 section, one perturbation is correctly selected:

      ==>  initialize data related to q vector <==